ketpradh/MechaCar_Statistical_Analysis/README.md

   - We will study how MechaCar cars fare in safety as compared to other manufacturers.
 Safety being the number one concern for most consumers, this metric would be an important point to car manufacturers such as MechaCar.Do they have the highest safety ratings compared to other manufacturers?

 ### Null hypothesis or alternative hypothesis
-- The Null hypothesis is that there is no difference between the Safety ratings between MechaCar and its competitors.
+- The Null hypothesis H0- There is no difference between the Safety ratings between MechaCar and its competitors.
 The p-value we will consider is 0.05.
-- The alternative hypothesis is there might be a difference between the safety ratings between MechaCar and its competitors.
+- The alternative hypothesis Ha - There is be a difference between the safety ratings between MechaCar and its competitors.

  ### statistical test used to test the hypothesis
 We are using a pair t-test for our statistical analysis.
 - Perform a Two-sample t-test with sample from Mechcars and the sample(s) from other competitor(s).
 As the safety data is numerical and the sample size is large, the Two-sample t-test would be a good statistcial test.
--

 ### Data needed to run the statistical test
 Data needed to run the pair t-test would includes safety ratings for samples from MechaCar and different competitors.
 This data would be **Numerical** where ranking would be given between 1 to 10, 1 being the lowest and 10 being the highest safety rating.
 Assumption is that data is normalized.
+Sample data -
+Vechicle_type  Safety_Rating
+SUV             8
+Sedan           8
+AWD Van         9